justenau/OOP_Violations_Checker/README.md

 ## Usage
 * Make sure `OOP_Violations_Checker` directory is added to `PYTHONPATH`.
 * Add `.pylintrc` to the root directory of the project you want to analyze.
 This file contains the whole Pylint configuration.
-The default configuration disables all Pylint checkers except for custom SRP and LSP checkers.
+The default configuration disables all Pylint checkers except for custom SRP, ISP, LSP and DIP checkers.
 Also `srp-max-ccm`, `srp-max-public-methods` and `srp-max-attributes` options are related to SRP checker and could be changed if neccessary.
 * Run `pylint <directory>` with the name of the directory you want to analyze or `pylint <modules>` providing file names if you want to analyze only certain files.
 * It is also possible to configure Pylint to run in your IDE, check Pylint documentation for more info.